ICT2x01-P4-7/ICT2x01-P4-7-ICT2x01-p4-7/README.md

 git commit -am 'Add a new play button at login page'

-/* Continue working on the branch */

 git push --set-upstream origin feature/new-button

-Go to github to create push request

-Reviewer(Leader) will approve.
+/* Continue working on the branch */ git commit .. git push git commit ... git push git commit .... git push

+/* Ready for review */

+Create push request on Github, assign a reviewer(Leader).

-Then PR will be allowed to merge.
+The PR will be allowed to merge once it is approved.

 ```

+### Limitations

+> Only the leader can merge the **development** branch to main
+>
+> No pushing changes to main.
+Only merge is allowed.
+Branch protection is enabled.

 # User Acceptance Testing